hyakuhei/Stormforce/README.md

-# Stormforce - WARNING - UNUSUED and UNMAINTAINED.
+# Stormforce - WARNING - UNUSED and UNMAINTAINED.
 HERE FOR POSTERITY.

 A simple Flask application that aggregates tidal information from the BBC, WWO and other locations in order to perform so processing and make data available